Orchids are tropical plants that rarely get yellow leaves. Preparatory care saves the plant from sudden and severe foliage discoloration.

 In contrast to underwatering problems, overwatering tends to be riskier due to root rot.

-Rotten roots cannot deliver the necessary nutrients for plants and cut off the oxygen supply causing the leaves to turn yellow.
+Rotten roots cannot deliver the necessary nutrients for plants and cut off the oxygen supply, leading to the Orchid leaves turning yellow and brown.

 Furthermore, overwatering leads to soggy soil conditions, encouraging fungal growth.